open-cradle/cradle/docs/milestone3/work.md

   cf. [SQLite document](https://sqlite.org/intern-v-extern-blob.html)

 ### Upgrade used libraries
-- E.g. we are using [msgpack](https://github.com/msgpack/msgpack-c) 3.3.0, but Conan has 4.1.2
+- E.g. we are using [msgpack](https://github.com/msgpack/msgpack-c) 3.3.0.
-  (from the active `cpp_master` branch). cmake is complaining about our version being an one one.
+  cmake is complaining about our version being an old one.
-  However, when upgrading, one unit test fails.
+  We cannot use the latest one available in Conan due to an "optimization" breaking backward compatiblity (see [analysis](msgpack.md)), but the one-but-latest version should do.
 - rpclib is using a msgpack version based on 2.1.5; can we merge the two?
 - Get rid of remaining `picosha2` usages, preferring the faster openssl